 - Medications for high blood pressure (Antihypertensive drugs)

 - Green coffee might decrease blood pressure.
 Taking green coffee along with medications for high blood pressure might cause your blood pressure to go too low.

 Some medications for high blood pressure include captopril (Capoten), enalapril (Vasotec), losartan (Cozaar), valsartan (Diovan), diltiazem (Cardizem), Amlodipine (Norvasc), hydrochlorothiazide (HydroDIURIL), furosemide (Lasix), and many others.

 - Mexiletine (Mexitil)

 - Green coffee contains caffeine.
 The body breaks down caffeine to get rid of it.
 Mexiletine (Mexitil) can decrease how quickly the body breaks down caffeine.
-Taking Mexiletine (Mexitil) along with green coffee might increase the caffeine effects and side effects of coffee.
+Taking Mexiletine (Mexitil) along with green coffee might increase the caffeine-related side effects of green coffee.

 - Terbinafine (Lamisil)